ansible/workshops/README.md

  - [Vagrant Demo](vagrant-demo) - Self-paced networking exercises that can be run on your personal laptop

+# Demos

+ - [Demos](demos) - These demos are intended for effectively demonstrating Ansible capabilities with prescriptive guides on the Ansible Automation Workshop infrastructure.

 # DOCUMENTATION:

  - [How to contribute](docs/contribute.md)